decemberfirst/Linux-Programming-Interface/01_FileIO_Universal/README.md

 ### ACCESS MODES

--O_RDONLY -> Open the file for read only
+- O_RDONLY -> Open the file for read only
--O_RDWR -> Open the file for read and write both -O_WRONLY -> Open the file for write only
+- O_RDWR -> Open the file for read and write both
+- O_WRONLY -> Open the file for write only